About certificates of inspection

 Certificate of Inspection (COI) vehicles (such as heavy vehicles, licensed tow trucks, buses, taxis, limousines and booked hire vehicles) registered in Queensland may need to have a periodic or programmed inspection to check minimum vehicle safety standards.
 A COI is issued when the vehicle passes the inspection.

 Owners of registered COI vehicles must have a current COI at all times, unless exempt.

 The vehicle must be presented in a clean condition and free of excessive grease to ensure the components can be inspected.

 The vehicle should be checked for defects and have any necessary repairs completed before presentation for a COI to prevent the need for a re-inspection.

-Depending on your vehicle type, a certificate of inspection can be obtained from either a Transport and Main Roads inspection centre or an approved inspection station accredited by Transport and Main Roads.
+Depending on your vehicle type, a COI can be obtained from either a Transport and Main Roads inspection centre or an approved inspection station accredited by Transport and Main Roads.